ambientmoxie/br-dashboard/README.md

 ### Todo

 - Add update capabilities to the platform via the admin panel.
-Currently, the platform requires manual updates to the `production` directory structure, which is not ideal for a production studio or similar users.
+Currently, the platform requires manual updates to the `production` directory structure, which is not ideal for non-dev users.
 - Improve the platform's usability and robustness to make it less prone to errors caused by misconfigured folder structures.
-- Add proper licensing information and guidelines for professional use.